 A literary query is simply a request from you to a prospective agent for representation.
 As with any industry, decades have gone by that have shaped the current, modern expectations of a query.
 Every agent, agency, and publisher has different requirements.
 Many state exactly what they want to see and how they want to see it.

-If you Google literary agency, you’ll find companies like Writer’s House, Albert Whitman & Company, Trident Media Group, Bradford Literary Agency, Curtis Brown Ltd., Transatlantic Agency, Upstart Crow Literary, Dystel, Goderich & Bourett LLC., John Hawkins & Associates, The Knight Agency, Andrea Brown Literary Agency, Flannery Literary, Ripple Grove Press, and the list goes on and on and on.
+If you Google literary agency, you’ll find companies like Martin Literary Management, Writer’s House, Albert Whitman & Company, Bradford Literary Agency, Curtis Brown Ltd., Transatlantic Agency, Upstart Crow Literary, Dystel, Goderich & Bourett LLC., John Hawkins & Associates, The Knight Agency, Andrea Brown Literary Agency, Flannery Literary, Ripple Grove Press, and the list goes on and on and on.
 You’ll come across many literary agents, as part of these agencies, who also maintain profiles and query requirements on website like Publishers Marketplace, Query Tracker, or Agent Query.
 Once exceptionally resourceful site, Children’s Book Council, was recommended during my interview with Rhonda Gowler Greene.
 CBC provides information on many things, one of which is publishing companies and what types of manuscripts they accept (unsolicited, agented, query only, etc.).
 You’ll also stumble across user managed lists of agents and agencies from other blogs which are wonderful resources if they’re kept up to date.

 Most often, you’ll find these basic similarities in query requirements: